Cricket Hill Garden

 Zone hardiness: Proven in USDA zones 4-9.

-When we ship: Order for FALL 2018.
+When we ship: FALL 2020.
 Order to reserve now!
 We operate like a CSA (community supported agriculture) where payment in received in advance of the harvest, and the produce is reserved for the customer.

 About us: Cricket Hill Garden is a family owned and operated nursery founded in 1989 and based in Connecticut.
 We propagate and grow the vast majority of the plants we sell.
 Most garden centers and nurseries do the opposite of this, 'buying in' and reselling most plants they offer.
 Growing our own stock allows us to offer the rare and unusual plants we sell as well as provide the highest quality plants to the discerning gardener.
 We do not use synthetic herbicides, pesticides or fungicides in our nursery production.